PNNL-CompBio/BoltzmannMFX/README.md

 ```
 should get the code to run.
 Both tests are set to run for 100000 steps, which is
 quite long.
 You can shorten the tests to run for a few seconds by setting the
-number of steps, which is the `bmx.max_step` step in the input file, to
+number of steps, which is the `bmx.max_step` parameter in the input file, to
 something like 10.

 The GPU code can be launched with a script such as